Fish anatomy: Vertebrae

 The vertebrae of lobe-finned fishes consist of three discrete bony elements.
 The vertebral arch surrounds the spinal cord, and is broadly similar in form to that found in most other vertebrates.
 Just beneath the arch lies the small plate-like pleurocentrum, which protects the upper surface of the notochord.
 Below that, a larger arch-shaped intercentrum protects the lower border.
 Both of these structures are embedded within a single cylindrical mass of cartilage.
 A similar arrangement was found in primitive tetrapods, but in the evolutionary line that led to reptiles, mammals and birds, the intercentrum became partially or wholly replaced by an enlarged pleurocentrum, which in turn became the bony vertebral body.

 In most ray-finned fishes, including all teleosts, these two structures are fused with and embedded within a solid piece of bone superficially resembling the vertebral body of mammals.
 In living amphibians, there is simply a cylindrical piece of bone below the vertebral arch, with no trace of the separate elements present in the early tetrapods.

 In cartilaginous fish such as sharks, the vertebrae consist of two cartilaginous tubes.
 The upper tube is formed from the vertebral arches, but also includes additional cartilaginous structures filling in the gaps between the vertebrae, enclosing the spinal cord in an essentially continuous sheath.
 The lower tube surrounds the notochord and has a complex structure, often including multiple layers of calcification.

 Lampreys have vertebral arches, but nothing resembling the vertebral bodies found in all higher vertebrates.
 Even the arches are discontinuous, consisting of separate pieces of arch-shaped cartilage around the spinal cord in most parts of the body, changing to long strips of cartilage above and below in the tail region.
-Hagfishes lack a true vertebral column, and are therefore not properly considered vertebrates, but a few tiny neural arches are present in the tail.
+Hagfishes lack a true vertebral column, but a few tiny neural arches are present in the tail.
 Hagfishes do, however, possess a cranium.
-For this reason, the vertebrate subphylum is sometimes referred to as "Craniata" when discussing morphology.
-Molecular analysis since 1992 has suggested that the hagfishes are most closely related to lampreys, and so also are vertebrates in a monophyletic sense.
-Others consider them a sister group of vertebrates in the common taxon of Craniata.
+For this reason, hagfishes have sometimes been excluded from Vertebrata in the past, and instead placed as a sister group of vertebrates within the taxon "Craniata".
+Molecular analyses since 1992 have shown that hagfishes are the sister group of lampreys within the clade Cyclostomi, and therefore are vertebrates in a phylogenetic sense.